Best Budget 3D Printers

 The da Vinci Mini produces pretty clean and smooth prints overall; although, it does take some patience to print high quality objects.
 Printing a 5 inch object with normal quality would take about 4 hours.
 This is still pretty fast, considering how time consuming 3D printing can be.

-You can only use PLA filaments which can be purchased from XYZ for about $27 per 600 grams.
+You can only use PLA filaments which can be only purchased from XYZ.
 The printer won’t accept any other kind of material.

 All the technology inside this printer is enclosed in steel.
 This sturdy design makes it possible to move this printer around with absolute ease.

 The Monoprice Select Mini 3D printer has a 120 x 120 x 120mm build area which isn’t too big, but it lets you print a great deal of things.
 It has a micro SD (you also get a 225mb micro SD card) and an USB port on the side, which you can use to insert the digital files you wish to print.